mafintosh/hyperdb/README.md

 #### `var stream = db.createHistoryStream()`

-Returns a readable stream of node objects covering all historic values since either the beginning of time
+Returns a readable stream of node objects covering all historic values since the beginning of time

 Nodes are emitted in topographic order, meaning if value `v2` was aware of value `v1` at its insertion time, `v1` must be emitted before `v2`.